Dino6Ao/csfd/README.md

 csfd_id, imdb_id, rating itself

 Link to IMDb is visible after login on each individual movie profile page in the right menu (= it is therefore important to have the correct csfd_cookie, see the previous point.
 Without csfd_cookie this part of the script won't work!)
 Not all the movies have this information though, in that case you can fill it out manually into the generated .csv file

-If this part of the script fails with the line "UnboundLocalError: cannot access local variable 'csfd_rating' where it is not associated with a value", it means you have an incorrect csfd_cookie.
-You can verify that by changing the names of the movies to a different language (as described in task #2) and if they are still downloading in czech, csfd_cookie is wrong.

 4, Rate movies on IMDb